H4CKY54CK/h4cky54ck.github.io/index.md

 }
 ```

 See where it says "variants?"
 That's where we will be adding ours.
-We'll copy and paste theirs, and add a comma after theirs...
+Add a comma after the closing curly bracket on the 3rd-to-last line, then depending on your OS, fill in the two fields, similarly to how it's been done for `Syntax Check` so that it looks like this:

+**(Windows)**

 ```python
 {